×

 We asked foreigners in Quebec City what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats looking for homes in Quebec City can search online for real estate listings, or contact a local real estate agent for assistance.
 They can also search for rental properties on websites such as Craigslist or Kijiji, or look for postings in local newspapers.
-Additionally, expats can attend open houses or visit local real estate offices to get a better feel for the area and the types of homes available," wrote one expat who made the move to Quebec City.
+Additionally, expats can attend open houses or visit local real estate offices to get a better feel for the area and the types of homes available," said one in Quebec City.

 About the Author